 Give your students a list of spelling or vocabulary words and have them write their own short story.
 Be open with the topic but require a certain amount of words to be used in complete sentences with correct spelling.
 Since this is practice, allow them to use resources to verify spelling and meaning.
 By writing the words in context, they will deepen their reading comprehension while coming up with a unique and fun story to share with the class.

 Many of these activities are included in the packet.
 Give your students different options on to write their words.
 Have them make block letters, cursive, or curly q letters.
 Perhaps, have them choose the tool to create their words.
 Pull out the fun markers, crayons, and highlighters.
 You can even have them write their words in whipped cream on their desks.
 (Just be sure to check for allergies and have clean up materials ready to go!)
 Invite your students to think of other creative ways to express their word work.

+A tip that I love doing is using Astro Brights colored paper.
+It stands out, and it is colorful for centers and literacy stations.
+Another tip is to laminate or place in these pocket sleeves.
 No matter how you choose to teach word work and spelling, there are resources that can help you get started and keep word work going all year long in your classroom.

 Make sure to Pin and Save this Post for Future Reference

 This post may contain affiliate links for your convenience.
 View our full disclosure policy here.